On Graded Monads, Distributive Laws and Costrong Functors

-Strong functors and monads are ubiquitous in Computer Science.
-More recently, comonads have demonstrated their use in structuring context-dependent notions of computation.
+{ {{\bf Abstract.} Strong functors and monads are ubiquitous in Computer Science.
+More recently, (strong) comonads have demonstrated their use in structuring context-dependent notions of computation.
 However, the dualisation of ``being strong'' property passed somehow unobserved so far.
 We argue that ``being costrong'' gives a different understanding of how functors can interact with monoidal structures.
-This work in progress aims to explore costrong functors and their natural properties, with an eye towards the semantics of computations.
+We shall see that the well-known correspondence between distributive laws $FT \to TF$ of an endofunctor $F$ over a monad $T$, on one hand, and extensions of $F$ to the Kleisli category of that monad, on the other hand, generalises from ordinary monads to graded ones.
+The gist here is to recognise that the costrength of a costrong functor is nothing but a ``graded'' distributive law.
+As such, ``being costrong'' is a structure that a functor may have.
+Examples of costrong functors with respect to different graded monads are provided, with emphasis to the cartesian case, and applications to optics and coalgebras are given. }}